OOPSpam/blog/_posts/2023-09-29-spam-protection-for-breakdance.md

 ## reCaptcha

 Breakdance Form also supports reCaptcha v3.
-You have probably heard of it, but for those who have never heard of it, reCaptcha is a spam protection solution. reCaptcha, by Google, verifies users with challenges.
+You have probably heard of it, but for those who have never heard of it, reCaptcha is a spam protection solution Google.
 It has visible and invisible modes, but many people have concerns about privacy, [slow website](https://www.oopspam.com/blog/recaptcha-performance-analyses) and possibly accessibility (in visible mode).
 For now, Breakdance Form only supports v3, which is the default invisible mode.
 With reCaptcha v3, users don't solve a challenge.
 Instead, it tracks the user's behavior on your site and scores the user from 0 (bot) to 1 (human).

 However, reCaptcha is free and works well against simple automated spam bots.
 Especially if your site is new, enabling both Honeypot + reCaptcha can help.